TorryDo/been-alone/README.md

 ## Note
 - This project is finished <b>a long time ago</b>, it is neither clean nor the best reference for study or smth relevant
-- I created this project for fun : ). enjoy
+- I created this project for fun, you should not view the source code for the sake of humanity :)

 ## Time consuming
 - Mar to Apr (2021)